 - Many Métis organisations do not have the capacity to maintain a registry and manage a membership.
 The MNOC's national registry fulfills their citizenship needs, while allowing them to concentrate on community events and growth.

 The MNOC welcomes ALL Métis, regardless where their roots stem from or who their Indigenous ancestors were.
 We already have many areas grouping a healthy Métis population that wish to be recognized as a Métis Community.
 We are preparing to officially recognize Métis Communities in New Brunswick, Quebec, Ontario, and Western Canada.

 The role of the MNOC Métis Communities is to ensure the survival of our Métis culture, traditions, languages, and knowledge through gatherings and celebrations.
 As the MNOC grows, its Treaty Partners and Métis Communities will play an important role in the delivery of programs and services, and the exercise of our rights.

 Please contact us if you would like to start or to become the leader of a Métis community in your area.

 Greater Toronto Area Métis Community

-The MNOC will sign more partnership treaties with Métis organisations and Métis Communities this summer.
+The MNOC will sign more partnership treaties & alliances with Métis organisations and Métis Communities this year.
 We welcome requets for treaties from legitimate Métis organisations and communities.

 JOIN A DYNAMIC MÉTIS NATION!